Have you heard the one about the rancher who walks into a cafe ... and finds himself? | CBC News

 "It was invaluable, truthfully, it was priceless," he said.

-It now has a special place on the mantle at the Flying Cross Ranch near Lacombe, where he continues another legacy of his mother's, teaching kids to ride.
+It now has a special place on the mantel at the Flying Cross Ranch near Lacombe, where he continues another legacy of his mother's, teaching kids to ride.

 "My mom was actually a riding instructor for years," he said.
 "And so basically everything we're kind of doing and everything that has happened is kind of weirdly all tied into the same thing.